-April 24, 2024
+April 8, 2024

-Dear Members of the Senate Finance Committee:
+Dear Members of the Senate Labor Committee:

-As the Senate works to finalize its 2024 Labor Supplemental Budget Bill, the Minnesota Chamber of Commerce, a statewide business organization representing over 6,300 business and over half a million employees throughout Minnesota, appreciates the opportunity to share our perspective on provisions within SF 5266 (Sen. McEwen).
+As the Labor Committee works to finalize its 2024 Labor Supplemental Budget Bill, the Minnesota Chamber of Commerce, a statewide business organization representing over 6,300 business and over half a million employees throughout Minnesota, appreciates the opportunity to share our perspective on a number of provisions within the DE Amendment to SF 5266 (Sen. McEwen).

 The cost of doing business in the state increased significantly as a result of the 2023 legislative session.
 After a record-setting number of new labor mandates, workplace restrictions, and business taxes, employers are very concerned about any additional policy proposals that further impede their ability to succeed and grow in Minnesota.
-Now is not the time to add additional costs and liabilities on Minnesota's employers, and yet SF 5266 contains more requirements, penalties, remedies, and employer obligations.
+Now is not the time to add additional costs and liabilities on Minnesota's employers, and yet the DE Amendment to SF 5266 contains more requirements, penalties, remedies, and employer obligations (Article 5; Article 9).